IBM/dbb-git-migration-modeler/AdvancedInformation.md

 3. [Classification script (3-classify.sh)](./src/scripts/utils/3-classify.sh): this script scans the source code and performs the classification process.
 It calls two groovy scripts ([scanApplication.groovy](./src/groovy/scanApplication.groovy) and [assessUsage.groovy](./src/groovy/assessUsage.groovy)) to respectively scans the content of each files of the applications using the DBB scanner, and assesses how Include Files and Programs are used by all the applications.
    * For the scanning phase, the script iterates through the list of identified applications, and uses the DBB scanner to understand the dependencies for each artifact.
-   This information is stored in a local, temporary DBB metadatastore on the USS filesystem (in the `DBB_MODELER_METADATA_STORE_DIR` folder), that holds the dependencies information.
+   This information is stored in the DBB Metadatastore that holds the dependencies information.

-   * The second phase of the process uses this metadata information to understand how Include Files and Programs are used across all applications and classify the Include Files in three categories (Private, Public or Shared) and Programs in three categories ("main", "internal submodule", "service submodule").
+   * The second phase of the process uses this Metadata information to understand how Include Files and Programs are used across all applications and classify the Include Files in three categories (Private, Public or Shared) and Programs in three categories ("main", "internal submodule", "service submodule").
    Depending on the results of this assessment, Include Files may be moved from one application to another, Programs are not subject to move.

    * **Outputs**